-Which is a completely different game to the flash version, I mean I know they look the same but they’re basically different games?
+Which is a completely different game to the Flash version, I mean I know they look the same but they’re basically different games.

 Yeah, it’s a brand new game again written from scratch not a single bit of the old game is in the new game other than characters that turn back up again.
 Completely different story, it’s the first part of a trilogy too, the old game was standalone.
-We always wanted to do a sequel but the first one was tough to ease in to so we started again with the Steam version.
+We always wanted to do a sequel but the first one was tough to ease into so we started again with the Steam version.

 I noticed with Haunt the House you’d given it a sub-title with 'Terrortown', why didn’t you do the same thing with the Steam version of Detective Grimoire?

-Yeah we thought about that, I think with Haunt the House as a flash game, it was a lot more popular, a lot more people saw that game.
+Yeah, we thought about that, I think with Haunt the House as a flash game, it was a lot more popular, a lot more people saw that game.
 And Haunt the House was 2010 so it was more recent, with Detective Grimoire the original was 2007 I think, so a lot older at this point.
-A lot less people made that connection with the flash version, whereas too many people say in Steam comments of other games “oh guys this is a free game you can just go play it here”, so we needed it for Haunt the House definitely but Detective Grimoire hasn’t actually been a problem.
+A lot less people made that connection with the Flash version, whereas too many people say in Steam comments of other games “Oh guys this is a free game you can just go play it here”, so we needed it for Haunt the House definitely but Detective Grimoire hasn’t actually been a problem.

 So I know you had a deal with Armor Games, they basically published a bunch of your flash games.
 Do you still have that tie with them now?

 Yes absolutely, Detective Grimoire is published on mobile by Armor Games, they have been publishing a couple of games on mobile right now so, they’re doing incredibly well in the mobile space right now.
-Just a lot of flash portals are branching in to mobile lately, Kongregate are doing really well right now, Newgrounds hasn’t quite got there yet but Miniclip are doing really well too.
+Just a lot of flash portals are branching into mobile lately, Kongregate are doing really well right now, Newgrounds hasn’t quite got there yet but Miniclip are doing really well too.

 So we have Armor for that and then the sequels as well and that’s multiple platforms too so mobile, desktop and then semi-published on Steam, in that they helped us out with the original funding and in return yeah, they get a cut of sales.
-That was our first projects that we took on as SFB games, that initial boost in funding and help with our Kickstarter which helped us go for years which was amazing.
+That was our first project that we took on as SFB games, that initial boost in funding and help with our Kickstarter which helped us go for years which was amazing.
 And now we’re selling games on our own and can just about resist at this point and now we’re waiting for the next big thing to come along.

 What's the most enjoyable thing you've worked on since starting out as developers?

-Ah jeez, I still love Haunt the House, the original flash game is still one of my favourite games I’ve ever made.
+Ah jeez, I still love Haunt the House, the original Flash game is still one of my favourite games I’ve ever made.
 The fact that I still find it fun to wiggle that ghost about, after 4 years… I didn’t even plan for that.
-I didn’t go in to it thinking “let’s make this movement really super fun” I just sorta made it… and it was super fun!
+I didn’t go into it thinking “Let’s make this movement really super fun” I just sorta made it… and it was super fun!
 And that just sort of happened, the fact you control a ghost meant I gave it sliding controls, and gave it the tale that wiggled after it, and it suddenly felt amazing.
 And it hasn’t gotten boring, so I think that reassures me that it really was a good design.

 Do you think you’ll do any more with Haunt the House?